If you have questions that I haven't answered here, or you simply want to have a chat please get in touch.

 How many photographs will you take/provide us with?

 I will work all day (with a break over the meal to refuel!) taking as many images as I can and I do not limit this number.
 In terms of the final photos I give to you; it can vary depending on the length of the day, the size of the wedding, the location or the weather.
 I personally select the best photos from those taken to create the final selection.
-You should expect a minimum of 400 fully edited images for a full day's coverage (morning preparations through to three songs after the first dance).
+You should expect approximately 500-600 fully edited JPEG images for a full day's coverage (morning preparations through to three songs after the first dance).

 Do you re-touch, enhance or edit the images?